Orama-Engine/Orama/README.md

 > [!WARNING]
 > Orama is a Pre-Release engine.
 It's API will have **breaking changes**.

+## About
+Orama is a cross-platform, MIT licensed, Virtual Reality focused game engine built around modern C#.
+It's designed to give creators an engine that they'll enjoy using, no messy abstractions, no interop artifacts, and no licensing concerns.

 ## Features
 ### Virtual Reality
 Orama was made specifically for Virtual Reality with no workarounds and no retrofitting.